wcx0206/astro-dracula-blog/src/content/posts/en/installing-ubuntu.md

 - Tools
 date: 2023-04-27 23:41:50
 tags:
+- installation
+- linux
+- linux-setup
-- software-engineering
+- ubuntu
 - unix
-- terminal
-- ubuntu-installation
-- linux-setup
-title: Installing Ubuntu
+title: Ubuntu Installation Notes
 ---

 This is NOT a tutorial on how to install Ubuntu.
 I am just documenting some problems I encountered during my installation.